NidaB-C/happiness_project/README.md

 ### Data Source

-The project utilizes the World Happiness Report dataset available on [Kaggle] (https://www.kaggle.com/datasets/unsdsn/world-happiness), which compiles global happiness metrics across several years.
+The project utilizes the World Happiness Report dataset available on [Kaggle](https://www.kaggle.com/datasets/unsdsn/world-happiness), which compiles global happiness metrics across several years.
 This dataset forms the foundation for our analysis and model development, providing a robust framework for understanding the intricacies of happiness on a global scale.

 ## <a id="project-structure"></a>Project Structure